sthlmj/devnotes/README.md

 ## Configuration Management 🔬

+CM in this context is Software Development CM.
+This is not for IT configuration management with puppet chef ansibel!!!
 CM is a human log/version control system.
 With goals to improve software development in a most effective way as possible.
 Like researcher in the laboratory that does experiments, a scientist must know what combinations of ingredients and recipes they already have tested so that they are not re-developing already tested combination.
 CM produces reports to the project for project progress.
 CM attempts to identify and track all relevant elements of the configuration of a software that are being developed, so that all possible errors and key ingredients (configuration) can be identified and possible solution to the problems found/Find bug root cause.
 CM then identifies the working version of software and reverts branch to the working one or most interesting finding one.